 Mother apparently is singled out for special attention because she is the only one in the bearer's life who has loved, forgiven and taken him back time and time again, regardless of how seriously he has messed up.

 With apologies to Hallmark, what I dislike about the day devoted to Mother, with all its treacle and fluff, is that it focuses entirely on the soft side of mothering and completely ignores the solid.
 Being kind, gentle and forgiving is an essential part of the mothering gig.
-But being a tough cookie who won't let kiddo get away with zilch is equally important.
+But being a tough cookie who won't let the young 'uns get away with bad behavior is equally important.

 When our kids are straying from the straight and narrow, they need to run smack into a brick wall that directs them back on the path.
 That wall's name should be Mother.
 One of the qualities our society needs most right now is respect.
 Respect for other people, respect for other opinions, respect for natural resources, respect for ourselves.
 And, like it or not, the first and strongest lessons our children learn about respect come from?
 You guessed it: Mother.

-Sometimes, in the mall or grocery store, I feel instantly anachronistic and appalled by the way I hear children addressing their mothers -- and vice versa.
+Sometimes, in the mall or grocery store, I feel appalled -- and instantly anachronistic -- by the way I hear children addressing their mothers -- and vice versa.
 I cringe when I hear a little child of 5 or 6 sassing his mother, being bratty, disrespectful and demanding, and I feel a nasty foreshadowing of the direction that relationship will take as the child grows taller.
 Children usually don’t get sweeter as they get older.

-As mothers, we must generate respect – give it, show it, expect it, and sometimes command it -- and receive it with graciousness and dignity.
+Mothers must generate respect – give it, show it, expect it -- and receive it with graciousness and dignity.
 This is a complex process.
 It means that, in addition to respecting ourselves, we must respect our children.

 Demonstrating our respect starts early and manifests itself in subtle, practical ways.
-For example, a mother who respects her baby won't just walk up without warning and start scrubbing a washcloth over the child's face.
+A mother who respects her baby won't just walk up without warning and start scrubbing a washcloth over the child's face.
 From a baby's perspective, that amounts to assault.
-Mothers who respect their children take time with them, and try to see adult actions from a child's viewpoint.
+Mothers who respect their children take time with them and try to see adult actions from a child's viewpoint.

 Mothers show their respect for their children in their behavior, in the tone of their voices.
-You can bet a mother who orders a toddler around and consistently bellows at an 8-year-old is going to end up having a disrespectful, out-of-control teenager.
+You can bet a mother who orders a toddler around and bellows at an 8-year-old night and day is going to end up having a disrespectful, out-of-control teenager.
 Young humans are utterly dependable at mimicking what they see.
-Insist that a child respect you without giving respect first and you simply breed insurrection – an equation that is persistently missed not only by parents, but also by school administrators and politicians.
+Insist that a child respect you without giving respect first and you simply breed insurrection – an equation persistently missed not only by parents, but also by school administrators, teachers and politicians.

 It isn't easy to be firm in a world that so often confuses firmness with meanness.
 Learning to insist without coercion, to be resolute without nastiness, to be compassionate without being a sucker can be a tricky business.
 Training ourselves to give and command respect in a culture that tells us we aren't worth much can be a lifetime pursuit.